jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

    *  Remove applications
    *  Keep your applications up to date

 The APT installer was released in 1998, the same time that RedHat released its package manager (giving Debian a leg up and a few years head-start).
 APT was the out growth of a research project called Diety run by the Debian developers.
-It was planned to be a large GUI-like project, but it turns out that the APT CLI was implemented with such finese and simplicity that all GUI plans were dropped.
-APT is mentioned as one of the key user based features for Debian based distros and Debian's founder Ian Murdock consider's APT to be one of the best contributions of Linux [^108].
-APT stands for the Advanced Packagin Toolkit.
-APT will interface with *dpkg* and has many similar commmands but extends the functionality of dpkg in a critical way.
+It was planned to be a large GUI-like project, but it turns out that the APT CLI was implemented with such finesse and simplicity that all GUI plans were dropped.
+APT is mentioned as one of the key user based features for Debian based distros and Debian's founder Ian Murdock considers APT to be one of the best contributions of Linux [^108].
+APT stands for the Advanced Packaging Toolkit.
+APT will interface with *dpkg* and has many similar commands but extends the functionality of dpkg in a critical way.

 APT, which basically resolves dependency problems and retrieves the requested packages, works with dpkg under the hood.
 The main commands of APT are as follows:

   * ```apt-get update``` -- used to make sure your system is pointed to the latest repository versions.
 You should always run this before taking any other actions.
   * ```apt-get install``` -- used to install the application of choice
   * ```apt-get remove``` -- used to remove the application of choice
-  * ```apt-cache search \[pattern\]``` -- used to search all yoru repositories for an app matching the given pattern
+  * ```apt-cache search [pattern]``` -- used to search all your repositories for an app matching the given pattern
   * ```apt-get upgrade``` -- used to perform an upgrade of all current packages that have updates available (note in Yum this is the command update)
   * ```apt-get dist-upgrade``` -- this performs the same as the upgrade but will also update the kernel version and headers as well
   * ```do-release-upgrade``` -- this will update the entire distribution and move it to the next incremental version (Ubuntu 15.04 to 15.10)

 #### Repositories

 APT relies on the concept of repositories in order to find software and resolve dependencies.
 For apt, a repository is a directory containing packages along with an index file.
 This can be specified as a networked or local based location.
 The Debian project keeps a central repository of over 25,000 software packages ready for download and installation.
 This includes ability to add non-free software repositories as well.
 You can add additional repositories via the ```add-apt-repository``` command.
-This is used to add community maintained PPA's--which stand for *personal package archive.*  These are for packages maintained outside of Debians's rigourous package checking standards and 1 to 2 year release window.
+This is used to add community maintained PPA's--which stand for *personal package archive.*  These are for packages maintained outside of Debians's rigorous package checking standards and 1 to 2 year release window.
 Hence the cartoon at the beginning of the chapter.

-The package system and architecture is on of the reasons for Debian's long standing existance and credibility.
-The packages just work.
+The package system and architecture is on of the reasons for Debian's long standing existence and credibility.
+The system just works.
 Ubuntu is a Debian derivative that utilizes this archive of packages.
-Reemember that the founder of Ubuntu, Mark Shuttleworth, had been a Debian contributer at one point.
-Ubuntu builds on top of Debian's 25,000 packages by maintianing additional *downstream* repositories that add additional software and repositories to make up the Ubuntu distribution.
+Remember that the founder of Ubuntu, Mark Shuttleworth, had been a Debian contributer at one point.
+Ubuntu builds on top of Debian's 25,000 packages by maintaining additional *downstream* repositories that add additional software and repositories to make up the Ubuntu distribution.
 Ubuntu is a little more liberal on including non-free drivers for mainly high-end video cards.
 Users can then add additional repositories or PPA's of their own choosing to extend APT functionality and expand that package base.

 Seeing as you may want to access a more recent build of an application that may not be in the standard Debian/Ubuntu distribution or not even submitted to a repository because the version is moving too fast or the maintainer just didn't want to package it up.
-For example if you want to install a newer version of the php language on your system, you have to wait for another version of the OS oryou can find the maintaiers repository and add their PPA directly.
+For example if you want to install a newer version of the php language on your system, you have to wait for another version of the OS or you can find the maintainer's repository and add their PPA directly.
 That way when you can update in real time with them or even install beta software.
 The example below will add the php5 latest repository for installation.

 You can manually edit the file ```/etc/apt/sources.list``` as well and enter PPAs manually.
 Once a new PPA has been added you need to run ```sudo apt-get update``` so APT can see the new repositories and add them to it's cache.